 Dioptase in Jewelry and Collections

 Dioptase’s stunning appearance and rarity make it a prized addition to jewelry and collections.
 High-quality dioptase crystals can command prices exceeding $1,000 per carat, depending on clarity and size.
-Faceted dioptase typically costs around $25 to $60 per carat, with lower quality gems starting around $12 per carat.
+Faceted dioptase typically costs $25 to $60 per carat, with lower-quality gems starting at $12 per carat.
 Prices for rough dioptase generally retail for about $0.16 to $1.30 per carat.
 Higher-quality dioptase specimens can begin at around $2 to $4 per carat.
 Cabochons of dioptase will run you between $8 to $11 per carat, but may also be found for as low as $1 to $3 per carat in some markets.
 Natural, untreated stones are especially valuable, retaining their original beauty and energetic properties.
-Dioptase jewelry, including rings, bracelets, and pendants, is especially sought after for its vibrant colour and rarity, with prices varying widely based on the type and quality of the piece.
+Dioptase jewelry, including rings, bracelets, pendants, and earrings, is especially sought after for its vibrant colour and rarity, with prices varying widely based on the type and quality of the piece.
+Earrings are a popular setting for dioptase gemstones, showcasing their unique chatoyancy and vivid green hues.

 Properly storing dioptase in a soft pouch or cloth protects it from damage and preserves its beauty and energy.